Jarred-Sumner/peek/README.md

 Instantly open files, pull requests, and repositories from GitHub in your local editor.
 Read, search, and review code from the comfort of your own local editing environment.

+It stores the files in a temporary directory, and automatically deletes the repository from your computer when you close your editor.

-This extension requires installing git-peek to register the URL handler – head over to https://github.com/jarred-sumner/git-peek to do that.
+This extension will ask you to install `git-peek` to register the URL handler.

 ### [Download git-peek for Chrome](https://github.com/Jarred-Sumner/1-click-from-github-to-editor/releases/download/1.0/chrome-extension-git-peek.zip)